Donald Trump May Reportedly Refuse To Leave White House, Adviser Says ‘He’s Throwing A F*cking Temper Tantrum’

 “He’s throwing a f*cking temper tantrum,” an adviser said.
 “He’s going to leave.
 He’s just lashing out.”

-Many had long floated the idea that the notoriously stubborn Trump could refuse to acknowledge a defeat in the election and simply try to remain in office.
-As The Inquisitr reported, the question was raised of Biden as far back as February, when he was asked at a CNN town hall event what would happen if he refused to step down and tried to remain in power.
+Many had long floated the idea that Trump could refuse to acknowledge a defeat in the election and simply try to remain in office.
+As The Inquisitr reported, the question was raised of Biden as far back as February, when he was asked at a CNN town hall event what would happen if the president refused to step down and tried to remain in power.

-The now president-elect said it would be a serious concern, saying it could put American democracy at risk.
+The now-president-elect said it would be a serious concern, saying it could put American democracy at risk.

 “Did you ever think in your lifetime, no matter how young or old you are, any person would be able to ask that question, to be taken seriously?” he said.
 “I’m not joking.
 Our democracy is at risk.”